File a Tax Return Extension for Free

 Even if you know you’ll get a refund, you should still file your tax return as soon as possible.
 Filing your taxes doesn’t get any easier as time goes on, and you may risk forgetting important details about the tax year if it’s not fresh in your mind.

-Perhaps the most important reason to file sooner rather than later is because you have limited time to file your return and receive a refund.
+Perhaps the most important reason to file sooner rather than later is that you have limited time to file your return and receive a refund.
 Generally, you have three years from the due date of the return to file and still receive a check from the IRS.